nvidia-holoscan/holoscan-sdk/docs/components/conditions.md

 ## PeriodicCondition

 An operator associated with `PeriodicCondition` ({cpp:class}`C++ <holoscan::PeriodicCondition>`/{py:class}`Python <holoscan.conditions.PeriodicCondition>`) is executed after periodic time intervals specified using its `recess_period` parameter.
 The scheduling status of the operator associated with this condition can either be in `READY` or `WAIT_TIME` state.
 For the first time or after periodic time intervals, the scheduling status of the operator associated with this condition is set to `READY` and the operator is executed.
 After the operator is executed, the scheduling status is set to `WAIT_TIME`, and the operator is not executed until the `recess_period` time interval.
-The `PeriodicConditionPolicy` specifies how the scheduler handles the recess period: `CatchUpMissedTicks (default)`,`MinTimeBetweenTicks`, or `NoCatchUpMissedTicks`.
+The `PeriodicConditionPolicy` ({cpp:enum}`C++ <holoscan::PeriodicConditionPolicy>`/{py:class}`Python <holoscan.conditions.PeriodicConditionPolicy>`) specifies how the scheduler handles the recess period: `CatchUpMissedTicks (default)`,`MinTimeBetweenTicks`, or `NoCatchUpMissedTicks`.

-The `PeriodicSchedulingPolicy` enum defines three different policies for handling periodic tasks:
+The `PeriodicConditionPolicy` enum defines three different policies for handling periodic tasks:

 `CatchUpMissedTicks`:
 - Tries to catch up on any missed ticks by executing them as quickly as possible